 Spread of the corona virus in EgyptBy June 13th, 2022, 502179 infected persons and 24284 deaths have been reported in the country.
 The first confirmed infections were reported in February 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.

 The total of 502,179 infected people represent 0.49% of the country's total population.

 The first graph shows the number of reported infections per calendar week.
 The second graph below the number of deaths.

-Mortality rate of infected personsFrom the previously infected and deceased people, in Egypt results in a mortality rate of 5.6%.
-However, it should be borne in mind that death occurs an average of 19 days after the first symptoms appear.
+Mortality rate of infected personsFrom the previously infected and deceased people, in Egypt results in a mortality rate of 4.8%.
+It should be borne in mind that death occurs an average of 19 days after the first symptoms appear.
 The time of the actual infection is therefore followed by several days until a person affected has a medical test carried out and the results are available.
-In order to quantify mortality more precisely, one would therefore have to compare the deaths that have occurred to date with those reported 375,330 infected up to 14 days ago.
-This gives in Egypt a new mortality rate of 5.6%.

 Due to the current corona pandemic, we update the worldwide case numbers weekly.
 A list of all infected and dead people by country can be found on our Corona virus topic page.